moves-rwth/storm-examples/README.md

-This repository contains benchmarks for storm.
+This repository contains benchmarks for Storm.

-Please notice that storm also runs on the benchmarks accompanying prism.
+Please notice that Storm also runs on the benchmarks accompanying Prism.